A Q&A with MasterChef’s Courtney Roulston

 Thursday, May 14, 2020

 MasterChef favourite, Courtney Roulston has been cooking up a storm with the Foundation’s recipes for our KGP at home collection.
-With our Community Partner Coles, we developed these recipes to support the kitchen garden community while learning remotely, as well as for Aussie families to cook at home.
+We developed these recipes to support the kitchen garden community while learning remotely, as well as for Aussie families to cook at home.
 We hope that everyone is enjoying cooking along with Courtney; as well as Stephanie Alexander, Michael Weldon and Colin Fassnidge; and Dan and Steph Mulheron from My Kitchen Rules.

 The Foundation team’s children were burning to ask Courtney some hard-hitting questions.